Don't miss out

 Our in-depth research and demand scoping initiatives identified demand-driven priority sectors for funding.
 Each call for proposals was co-created in collaboration with local FCDO teams, recognising specific contexts.
 Effective monitoring and consistent one-to-one support facilitated engagement with local implementing partners, and we provided extensive guidance to ensure all applicants were equipped with the tools to apply for funding.

 We actively collaborated with local counterparts to promote locally driven initiatives and country ownership, encouraging solutions that targeted local contexts and needs.
-From the initial application for funding, we also integrated GESI into all GRCF and Nigeria Country Programme projects, supported by one-to-one tailored support so that the projects were inclusive and addressed the needs of local communities, particularly the most marginalised.
-All projects were selected through a set assessment process—covering sustainability, additionality, value for money (VfM), and GESI—to select the most impactful projects to be carried forward.
+From the initial application for funding, we provided one-to-one tailored support so that the projects addressed the needs of local communities.
+All projects were selected through a set assessment process—covering sustainability, additionality, value for money (VfM), and more—to select the most impactful projects to be carried forward.

 Our team also supported the delivery of high-quality proposals for projects with meaningful outcomes, consistent oversight, and transparent use of funds.
 We streamlined fund management with integrated solutions for due diligence, compliance, and financial monitoring.
 We also adapted to COVID-19 by leveraging technology for remote engagement, maintaining momentum despite restrictions on physical interactions.